Arkh42/LaTeX_magic/Tutorials/README.md

 ## Organisation

-Each tutorial is contained in a folder which includes the following folders:
+Each tutorial is contained in a folder which includes the following documents:
-* Examples
+* an 'Examples' folder which include several *.tex example files to provide reade-to-use LaTeX codes to the user,
-* Explanations
+* a 'Quick_reference.*' file which is the main part of the tutorial,

-In addition, a "README.md" file, located at the tutorial's root level, must provide a short description of the content.
+*  a 'README.md' file which provides a short description of the content and references.

 ### Contents